qmachine/qmachine/docs/overview.rst

 Web server
 ~~~~~~~~~~

-The web server exists only to serve the website.
-Both implementations of the
+The web server exists only to serve a website, which is only necessary if you
+want to use web browsers as compute nodes.
+Both implementations of the API
-API server include a configurable web server, but it can also be replaced
+server include a configurable web server, but it can also be replaced trivially
-trivially because the website is composed only of static content.
+because the website is composed only of static content.

 Website
 ~~~~~~~

-The website, which acts as the browser client interface, is implemented in only HTML, CSS, and JavaScript.
+The website, which embeds the :doc:`browser client <browser-client>` interface, is implemented in only HTML, CSS, and JavaScript.
 It relies heavily on Quanah_.

 How to use it